OpenSpace/OpenSpace/support/types/README.md

     - Prefer `anyOf` over `oneOf` for performance and predictability
     - Only use `oneOf` when strict mutual exclusivity is required
     - See [documentation](https://json-schema.org/blog/posts/applicability-json-schema-fundamentals-part-1#putting-everything-together-avoiding-oneof-pitfalls)
+  - **Discriminated Union Pattern**
-  - Use `anyOf` with discriminated variants when a `type` or `event` const field distinguishes the payload shapes, for example:
+    - Use `anyOf` (NOT `oneOf`) for multi-variant payloads where a `type` or `event` const field distinguishes the variants
+    - Each variant must define its own const value for the discriminator field
+    - This pattern produces clean TypeScript unions, for example:

 ```json
 {